Opinion

 The Black Sea region continues to be an important area of competition.

-It is vital for the stability of the region that this rivalry and the threat it poses does not grow to a point where it eventually pushes the world to the brink of a new war, and that these issued are resolved through diplomacy and in a calm manner.
+It is vital for the stability of the region that this rivalry and the threat it poses do not grow to a point where it eventually pushes the world to the brink of a new war, and that these issued are resolved through diplomacy and in a calm manner.

 But the waters of the Black Sea seem to have warmed up quite a bit.